-Governor Murphy has postponed the Primary Election until July 7, 2020.
-Under Governor Murphy’s Executive Order No. 144, the July 7th Primary Election will be conducted primarily via vote by mail ballots (VBM).
-Every registered Republican and Democratic voter will automatically be mailed a VBM ballot for the July 7th Primary Election.
-Unaffiliated/Undeclared voters will receive an application to request a VBM ballot.
+Governor Murphy has announced that the November 3rd General Election will be conducted primarily via vote by mail ballots (VBM).
+Every registered voter will automatically be mailed a VBM ballot on or before October 5th.

 The election will be primarily a vote by mail election, with a limited number of consolidated polling places.
 Wharton's polling place will be the American Legion 99 N. Main St. which will be open from 6 am-8 pm.
 If you have a disability and need an accessible ballot you can vote at a polling place on election day, where you’ll be given a headset and accessible device to allow you to cast your vote.
-All other voters are strongly encouraged to vote by mail.
 If you come to a polling place and are not disabled, you will only be allowed to vote using a provisional (paper) ballot, which is similar to a VBM ballot.
 You may also return your completed VBM to the polling place.

 How do I return my VBM Ballot?